 Unconscious needs that drive sexual addiction

 According to my professional experience, behind every addiction there is a story with similarities between them.
-In the case of sexual addicts, it repeats itself.
-Many of them have suffered some kind of traumatic experience during their childhood or adolescence, therefore they need to “feel power in their adulthood”.
+In the case of sexual addicts, many of them have suffered some kind of traumatic experience during their childhood or adolescence and therefore need to “feel power in their adulthood.”

 The feeling of helplessness in these cases is very strong, so they desperately try to find “power” in sex.
-This is why a victim of sexual abuse ends up being promiscuous, because he/she will feel that in choosing with how many people is he/she going to sleep, either way, it will be a manifestation of “power”.
+This is why a victim of sexual abuse ends up being promiscuous.
+He/she will feel that choosing with how many people he/she is going to sleep with is a manifestation of “power”.

 Sexual addiction is a consequence of a need that needs to be met.
-Which one?
-It will depend on your life’s story.
+Which one depends on your life story.

 The power addicts think they get through sex is fake and ephemeral.
 Fake, because sex is not a tool to subjugate and show the courage or strength a person has.
-Ephemeral, because the same way it is gotten easily, easily will also come the remorse and guilt.
+Ephemeral, because in the same way it is gotten easily, it will also easily lead to remorse and guilt.

-The answer is in God, and how He can guide you so that you can detect what is wrong in you and heal you.
+The answer is in God, and how He can guide you so that you can determine what is wrong and heal.
 Do you need help or have a doubt?
 I can help you in the comments section.
 You will find a friendly hand in me.